2013 OUSCI Preview- Bruce Raymond's 2006 Pontiac GTO

 Bruce is no slouch though, having been a competitive road racer since 2001.
 In addition, Bruce has competed in Great Lakes region NASA time trial events, finishing runner-up in the TTA points chase in 2009 and winning the title outright in 2010.

 An experienced builder, a capable driver and a well-sorted out car make Bruce Raymond and this GTO just the kind of triple threat that can cause all kinds of headaches for OUSCI competitors.
 Will they topple some of the G-Machine giants?
-Buy your OUSCI tickets and find out.
+If you missed seeing the OUSCI in person, add the OPTIMA Network for free on Roku and watch all the past TV shows on-demand.